seanbreckenridge/lolexport/README.md

 Get an API key from [here](https://developer.riotgames.com/) and put it in a JSON file, with the same format as `./api_key_example.json`

-Combines the results from <https://developer.riotgames.com/apis#match-v4/GET_getMatchlist> and <https://developer.riotgames.com/apis#match-v4/GET_getMatch>, and dumps all the info to a JSON file.
+Combines the results from `matchlist_by_puuid` and `matches/by-puuid`, and dumps all the info to a JSON file.

 ## Installation